Chariot racing: Olympic Games

 Races began with a procession into the hippodrome, while a herald announced the names of the drivers and owners.
 The tethrippon consisted of twelve laps.
 The most immediate and challenging aspect of the races for drivers, judges and stewards was ensuring a fair start, and keeping false starts and crushes to a minimum.
 Then as now, the marshalling of over-excited racehorses could prove a major difficulty.
 Various mechanical devices were used to reduce the likelihood of human error.
 Portable starting gates (hyspleges, singular: hysplex), employed a tight cord in a wooden frame, loosened to drop forwards and start the race.
 According to Pausanias, the chariot furthest from the start-line began to move, followed by the rest in sequence, so that when the final gate was opened, all the chariots would be in motion at the starting line.
 A bronze eagle (a sign of Zeus, who was patron of the Olympic games) was raised to start the race, and at each lap, a bronze dolphin (a sign of Poseidon) was lowered.
-(Note: Some of the problems in Pausanias' account, and the likely problems involved in fair starts, are discussed in (Harris 1968).)
+(Note: Some of the problems in Pausanias's account, and the likely problems involved in fair starts, are discussed in (Harris 1968).)
 The central pair of horses did most of the heavy pulling, via the yoke.
 The flanking pair pulled and guided, using their traces.
 Horse teams were highly trained, and tractable.
 Greek aficionadoes thought mares the best horses for chariot racing.